elegant-scipy/elegant-scipy/sphinx/content/ch7.md

 deformations of any kind (scaling, skew, or other stretching).
 The object is considered solid and moved around (including rotation) until a match is found.

-% TODO: intersphinx scikit-image
-To simplify the code, we'll use the scikit-image *transform* module to compute the shift and rotation of the image.
+To simplify the code, we'll use the {mod}`skimage.transform` module to compute the shift and rotation of the image.
 SciPy's `optimize` requires a vector of parameters as input.
 We first make a function that will take such a vector and produce a rigid transformation with